colbyfayock/spotify-auth-helper/README.md

 * That `/token` function uses your environment variables to request authorization from Spotify
 * Upon success, the `/token` endpoint returns the Spotify tokens
 * The app displays the tokens using React state (it is never stored)

+### Security Note
+Please use any returned tokens with caution.
+Leaking these to the public could compromise your account.

+Access Tokens have a default expiration of 1 hour, where Refresh Tokens are long lived.

+If you accidentally commit this to a repository, you're putting your Spotify account in jeopardy.
+Be sure to use environment configuration files that are included in your `.gitignore` when using your tokens and not directly in app code.

 ## Getting Started
 * `yarn install`